-Montreal always has a plethora of things to do, but the weekend of August 4th–6th was full of fun, namely the 3-day music and visual arts festival, Osheaga.
-Given the magnitude of the festival and the number of local and international artists it hosts, it was easy as a fan to find your favourites and discover the new and cool.
-One attraction of the festival is that it showcases numerous musical genres so both lesser-known artists and top-tier talents were abundant.
+When in Montreal, you are never short of things to see, do, eat, or drink.
+That said, the weekend of August 3th–5th has something unique, namely the three-day music and visual arts festival, Osheaga.
+It’s appeal has grown, given the magnitude of the festival and the number of local and international artists it hosts.
+One of its many attributes is that the festival showcases numerous musical genres and features up-and-coming artists and those topping Billboard charts.

-For me, the grounds were a bit more spread out than in previous editions but still cohesively organized.
-The caliber of musicians, the outdoor environment in which it’s housed and the injection of art that make Osheaga a must-attend event.
+The grounds are spread out but still cohesively organized.
+My iPhone tells me that I walked a half-marathon each day traveling from stage to stage.
+But I don’t mind.
+The calibre of musicians, the outdoor environment in which it’s housed, and the injection of art make Osheaga a must-attend event.
 The images of photo essay intentionally shift from artist to environment.
-They are taken while standing in the crowd like any other attendee, with the intent to immerse you, as I was, in the festivities that form Osheaga.
-The photo essay includes shots of Barns Courtney, Beach Slang, Belle and Sebastian, Bibi Bourelly, Car Seat Headrest, Father John Misty, Flatbush Zombies, Foxygen, Gordi, Jacob Banks, Joseph, Justice, London Grammar, Kroy, MGMT, Mick Jenkins, Middle Kids, Muna, MUSE, Olivia Swann, Peter Peter, PUP, Rosie Valland, Sampha, Skott, Sofi Tukker, Strand of Oaks, Temples, The Lemon Twigs, The Sick Things and Zara Larsson.
+They are taken while standing in the crowd like any other attendee with the intent to immerse you, as I was, in the festivities that form this festival.

 MORE PHOTOS IN SLIDER